Himani Kapoor

 Himani Kapoor is an Indian singer and finalist of Sa Re Ga Ma Pa Challenge 2005.
-She also hosted a show with Karan Oberoi on Zee TV called "Antakshari".
+She hosted a show with Karan Oberoi on Zee TV called "Antakshari".
 She also competed in Star Plus's Jo Jeeta Wohi Superstar.
-She gained wider recognition for singing song in Pagglait called "Thode Kam Ajnabi" composed by Arijit SIngh.
+She gained recognition for singing "Thode Kam Ajnabi" in Pagglait composed by Arijit Singh.

 Career

-She also competed in a show called Music Ka Maha Muqqabla on Star plus as Mika ki Sherni.
-She completed her world tour with Himesh Reshammiya in 2007 and has performed in 20 different countries.

-She has sung in Dil Diya Hai, Aap Ki Khatir, Chingari, Bachna Ae Haseeno, Fool N Final, Oye Lucky!
-Lucky Oye! and Band Baaja Baaraat.
+Kapoor competed in a music show called Music Ka Maha Muqqabla on Star plus as Mika ki Sherni.
+She has sung in films like Dil Diya Hai, Aap Ki Khatir, Chingari, Bachna Ae Haseeno, Fool N Final, Oye Lucky!
+Lucky Oye!, Band Baaja Baaraat and Radhe Shyam.

 Himani received an award from the government of Haryana by chief minister Bhupinder Singh Hooda on women's day in year 2008.
 She released a song dedicated to Indira Gandhi on the occasion of women's day in 2010.